dominikberse/raspeaker/README.md

 sound system I had lying around, I decided to abstract this project from the underlying hardware.

-So this piece of software can be used to create a Raspberry Pi based speaker, or to upgrade an existing sound system.
+This piece of software can be used to create a Raspberry Pi based speaker, or to upgrade an existing sound system.
 It is especially useful for integrating an existing control panel (like buttons, IR, rotary encoder, ...).

 The application mainly consists of more or less hardware-specific modules.
 Some can be reused in arbitrary cases, while others are for a single specific device.
-The idea is to provide a simple platform, that you can easily configure use YAML and extend using python.
+The idea is to provide a simple platform, that you can easily configure using YAML and extend using python.

 ## Installation